I know there are no explicit tutorials on how to overcome the challenges of this kind of setup, and I hope you’ll find this helpful.

 This article is a transcript of the video tutorial created by Cezar Cazan.
-I recommend watching the video as you follow the article, or watch the subtitles.
+I recommend watching the video as you follow the article, or watching the subtitles.

 In today’s tutorial, I will try to show you one way you could install cPanel as a VPS license using the Proxmox server virtualization management platform.

-Disclaimer: You should always have backups and test this kind of scenarios before launching your server into production.
+Disclaimer: You should always have backups and test these kinds of scenarios before launching your server into production.
 I will not be held responsible for the consequences of any action taken based on the information provided in this tutorial This is just an example and should be treated as such.